jstac/sandpit/ifp_extensions/source/cake_eating_numerical.rst

 In this lecture we continue the study of :doc:`the cake eating problem
 <cake_eating_problem>`.

-The aim of this lecture is to solve the cake eating problem using numerical methods.
+The aim of this lecture is to solve the problem using numerical methods.

 At first this might appear unnecessary, since we already obtained the optimal policy analytically.

-[add link]

-However, the cake eating problem is too simple to be useful without modifications.

-Once we start modifying the problem, numerical methods become essential.
+However, the cake eating problem is too simple to be useful without modifications, and once we start modifying the problem, numerical methods become essential.

 Hence it makes sense to introduce numerical methods now, and test them on this simple problem.